Your new post is loading...

 Endovascular brain procedures: The next frontier for vascular surgery? | Neurovascular Intervention | Scoop.it

-While stroke treatment has dramatically changed in recent years, still around 795,000 people experience a new or recurrent stroke each year and, of all strokes, 87% are ischaemic.1 A high variability in accessing stroke treatments exists across different countries or different regions within the same nation, even if, at present, guidelines are quite definitive in indicating endovenous thrombolysis and mechanical thrombectomy (MT) in selected cases as key treatment points.
+While stroke treatment has dramatically changed in recent years, still around 795,000 people experience a new or recurrent stroke each year, and of all strokes 87% are ischaemic.1 A high variability in accessing stroke treatments exists across different countries or different regions within the same nation, even if at present guidelines are quite definitive in indicating endovenous thrombolysis and mechanical thrombectomy (MT) in selected cases as key treatment points.
 However, treatment indications are continuously evolving and so the vascular surgery world should be prepared to evolve accordingly.

 No comment yet.